 My family is holding out for a vaccine—or at least more widespread testing.
 What if I’m not comfortable coming back at this point?

 We will continue to offer a high-quality Sunday morning worship experience on YouTube, recorded on Wednesday evening and designed with an online audience in mind.
 You can find online worship at www.parkvillepresby.org/watch

 What if I have more questions?

 I am always glad to answer your questions, hear your advice, or simply listen if that’s what you need.
 Please be in touch with me at 816-351-4993 or firstname.lastname@example.org

-Thank you for reading—and thank you for supporting God’s mission through the church!
+Thank you for reading—and thank you for being part of God’s mission through the church!
 Whether it’s online or in-person, we hope to see you soon.